ansonl/geometry-stash-reference/about.md

 • iCloud Drive: Access created slides on all your devices.
 Write on the computer and view on the go.

 • Bulk Import: Distribute multiple custom slides using a single bulk import file.

-What others have said about Geometry Stash:

- > Geometry Stash Offers Comprehensive Mathematical Guide
- - The iPhone App Review

-> My pick for Geometry Stash in terms of what to use it for is actually studying for exams.
-It certainly beats the flash card system I used for my SATs
-- AppBite

-> Don't let your Math assignments get you down when you have Geometry Stash to help you through
-- CooliPhoneApps.com

-> [Mirroring] would be great in a classroom or for a group study session
-- EDUInReview